99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 3. Slack token somespace

-You should be able to create git repo and docker hub, by yourself.
+For github repo and docker hub account, you should be able to create them by yourself. :)
 ## Creating a crypto bot application

 Now, since we have setup out notification section, let's create a trading bot.
 Our crypto bot is simple.
 It will run API request to a provider to fetch crypto latest pricing information.
 I will be using python for this but you can use any language of your choice.